 The projects and exercises in this lesson detail practical, step-by-step techniques that are well illustrated and explained and quite easy to follow.
 For teaching opportunities, look for those dialog box options, menu commands, tool settings, and background concepts that are not specifically covered in each exercise.
-Pay attention to margin notes and tips, which often suggest areas that can be emphasized or elaborated. ► Tip: This lesson introduces the latest addition to the Publish Services panel: an integrated link to Behance. com.
-Behance operates quite differently from other networking / sharing sites, presenting an interesting teaching opportunity.
+Pay attention to margin notes and tips, which often suggest areas that can be emphasized or elaborated.

-- 1 How do you know which photos in a Publish collection have been edited since they were published? - 2 How do you add photos to a published collection? - 3 What is the purpose of the Quality and Sharpening controls in the Output Settings panel?
+- 1 How do you know which photos in a Publish collection have been edited since they were published? - 2 How do you add photos to a published collection? - What is the purpose of the Quality and Sharpening controls in the Output Settings panel?

 - 1 Click the entry for the Publish collection in the Publish services panel.
 If the collection contains images that have been edited, the main display area will be divided into two panes: Published Photos and Modified Photos To Re-Publish.
-Click the Publish button below the left panel group to re-publish the photos. - 2 Drag an image or selection of images directly onto the entry for the published collection in the Publish Services panel.
-Click the collection; the main display area is divided into two panes: Published Photos and New Photos To Publish.
-Click the Publish button below the left panel group to publish the new photos. - 3 These settings are applied to the images files that Lightroom exports for your website.
-Some images may look fine at a lower quality setting, which will mean that your website loads faster.
-Sharpening for screen may help to retain clarity.
+Click the Publish button below the left panel group to re-publish the photos. - Drag an image or selection of images directly onto the entry for the published collection in the Publish Services panel.
+Click the collection; the main display